tuanone123/AsterDEX-HL-Trading-Bot/README.md

 # Aster & HL Trading Bot

-A Bun-powered trading workstation for Aster and Hyperliquid perpetual contracts that ships two production-ready agents: an SMA30 trend follower and a dual-sided market maker.
-The CLI is built with Ink, synchronises risk state from the exchange, and automatically recovers from restarts or disconnects.
+High-Performance Trading Bot for Aster and Hyperliquid Perpetual Contracts – Deploy a production-ready workstation with two built-in trading agents: an SMA30 trend follower for automated momentum strategies, and a dual-sided market maker for consistent liquidity provision.
+The command-line interface (CLI) is lightweight and efficient, synchronizes risk management data directly from the exchange, and automatically recovers from restarts or disconnects.
+Perfect for crypto traders, algorithmic trading, and automated DeFi strategies on AsterDEX and Hyperliquid.

 * [Aster 30% Fee Discount Referral Link](https://www.asterdex.com/en/referral/FmBN1g)
 * [GRVT Fee Discount Referral Link](https://www.asterdex.com/en/referral/FmBN1g)